5 Press Release Writing Mistakes that Will Out you as a Rookie

 When you’re first starting out writing press releases, it’s difficult to not slip up and make a few mistakes.
 Unfortunately, many of these mistakes come from simply not having experience in the field.
 Most journalists have come to notice these, so they will automatically know you’re a rookie!
 So to avoid looking like a total noob, do your best to avoid these five damaging goofs.

-2. You Don’t Follow the Inverted Pyramid
+2. Inverted Pyramid – You Didn’t Use the Inverted Pyramid Formatting

-Journalists learn about this on day one of journalism school, and successful press release writers learn about it the day they start trying to woo journalists.
+Journalists learn about the inverted pyramid on day one of journalism school, and successful press release writers learn about it the day they start trying to woo journalists.
 Basically, the inverted pyramid is a “plan” to follow when writing news.
 The important stuff goes at the “top” of the pyramid – for instance, if the story was about an event, this would cover name, date, and location.
 As you move down the pyramid, the info gets less important.

 A rookie has no idea to follow this basic structure.
 He or she will throw facts and quotes in at random.
 This makes the journalist trying to read it confused and angry.
 Follow the inverted pyramid and you will have a leg up on the competition.